jimarinh/SimDSP-FIRtest/README.md

 # SimDSP-FIRtest
 ## Test an FIR filter on SimDSP for Android

 This program implements a FIR filter using a block-processing strategy.
-To run this program you need to install SimDSP for Android and the compiler tool-chain as described in [SimDSP Project WebSite] (https://github.com/parrado/SimDSP-Android).
+To run this program you need to install SimDSP for Android and the compiler tool-chain as described in [SimDSP Project WebSite](https://github.com/parrado/SimDSP-Android).

 Once SimDSP is installed just download release or clone this repository, and choose the option *Terminal > Run Build Task* on *VisualStudio Code*.